13 Greatest Irish Symbols That Will Blow Your Mind

 Origin: Brigid’s Cross originates from pre-Christian pagan traditions and was later incorporated into Christian practices.
 It is named after St. Brigid of Kildare, a key figure in Irish Christianity who lived in the 5th-6th centuries AD.

-Meaning: The cross is traditionally woven from rushes and symbolizes protection and blessings.
-It is associated with St. Brigid, who is considered the patron saint of healers, poets, and blacksmiths.
+Meaning of Brigid’s Cross: The cross is traditionally woven from rushes and symbolizes protection and blessings.
+It is associated with St. Brigid, the patron saint of healers, poets, and blacksmiths.
 The cross is often hung in homes to ward off evil and bring good fortune.

 We spent many years making St. Brigid’s Crosses in school!

-If you are wanting to learn even more about Ireland’s ancient past check out the post on the Greatest Megalithic sites in Ireland below:
+If you want to learn more about Ireland’s history, check out the post on the Greatest Megalithic sites in Ireland below:

 The Salmon of Knowledge Irish symbols Happy Irish Wanderers